Home Federal Crimes Voter and Election Fraud

 Los Angeles Voter and Election Fraud Attorneys

-Election fraud, or “electoral fraud” involves the accusation that a person interfered with the election process, such as in vote counting, certification, dissemination of false information about voting, or actions that intimidate voters to deter them from exercising their rights.
+Election fraud, or “electoral fraud,” involves the accusation that a person interfered with the election process, such as in vote counting, certification, dissemination of false information about voting, or actions that intimidate voters to deter them from exercising their rights.

 • Vote Buying: Selling and buying votes is illegal under federal law.
-Any person who is believed to have offered money to vote (or not vote), or to vote for a certain candidate, will face fines and imprisonment.
+Any person who is believed to have offered money to vote (or not vote) or to vote for a certain candidate will face fines and imprisonment.

 • Voter Intimidation: Any form of voter intimidation is illegal, whether physical or economic.
 Intimidation, threats, or interference in a person’s right to vote is harshly punished under federal law.
-Officers of the armed forces or members of the civil, military, or naval service of the US, cannot be present at federal polling places unless specifically posted to repel armed enemies under 18 U.S. Code §592.
+Officers of the armed forces or members of the civil, military, or naval service of the United States cannot be present at federal polling places unless specifically posted to repel armed enemies under 18 U.S. Code §592.

 • Impersonating a Registered Voter: This charge is filed if it is alleged that a person attempted to impersonate a registered voter or voted for them.